| Dispatch | |||

 Dispatch Overview

 Dispatch is an episodic adventure game developed and published by AdHoc Studio and released in 2025.
 It is the studio’s debut title after a team of developers, many of whom previously worked at Telltale Games, reassembled to build a narrative experience in a modern episodic format.
-The game launched on PC and PlayStation 5, with its episodes rolling out across October and November 2025.
+The game launched on Steam and PlayStation 5, with two episodes rolling out each week across October 22, 2025 and November 12, 2025.

 | Digital Storefronts | |||||||